boldandbrad/dotfiles/.github/README.md

 ## 📦 Unpack

-The [contents](#contents) of this repo can be automatically installed with [`unpack.sh`](../unpack.sh).
+The [contents](#🛋️-contents) of this repo can be automatically installed with [`unpack.sh`](../unpack.sh).
 The unpack script explains what it will do, prompts the user before each step, and is idempotent.
 This means it can be safely run multiple times to keep the system in sync without compounding changes or breaking.

-In brief, unpacking does the following:
+In brief, unpacking...

 - ✅ Verifies system compatibility
 - 🔄 Checks and prompts for system updates